Are you confident that you’re producing the best training materials possible? Or is your training material development procedure lacking?

 The information is presented in the order that the events will take place in the real world.
 When a salesperson needs to find information on a particular part of the process, they can skim the table of contents to figure out where they need to be.

-But keep in mind that you should segment the information in your training materials in the way that will be most useful to your employees.
-Maybe you’re not documenting something as sequential as a sales process.
+Keep in mind that you should segment the information in your training materials in the way that will be most useful to your employees.
 In that case, a topical approach or even a hierarchical one might be more fitting.

 Using a learning management system can also help with this issue, as you can tag and organize your content in any way you want.
 This means you can organize it however you want, and still make each piece of information as easy to find as possible.